 This course is designed to meet the comprehensive requirements for master students in microbial engineering.
 You will learn how to design microbes in order to exploit them for human life.
 The course is divided into 2 parts: in part I (MicroEng1) an overview about the principles of microbial engineering, i. e. the integration of engineering methods, analysis approaches and metabolic modeling will be given.
 The course will introduce you to genetic engineering methods for manipulating bacteria, yeast and fungi.
-Examples of those techniques will be given to show how we can apply them to develop microbes for practical application (formation of a product of interest, utilization of available feedstock, stress tolerance etc.) Students also learn to study scientific literature and give presentations about related topics.
+Examples of those techniques will be given to show how we can apply them to develop microbes for practical application (formation of a product of interest, utilization of available feedstock, stress tolerance etc.) Part II provides knowledge concerning approaches for global analysis (omics technologies: genomics transcriptomics, proteomics, metabolomics, fluxomics).
+Topics such as evolutionary engineering and selection of microorganisms, next generation sequencing, genomic mapping, and metagenomics will also be included.
+A major focus will be put on metabolic engineering examples for the production of biofuels due to their importance in todays biotechnology.
+Students also learn to study scientific literature and give presentations about related topics.
+Discussions and literature seminars will be organized during the course.